Bulk-boundary correspondence in extended trimer Su-Schrieffer-Heeger model

 \section{Summary and Conclusion}

 In this work, it is shown that the Bloch Hamiltonian of the trimer SSH model with the on-site potential energy and up to NNN hopping terms can be expressed in terms of all eight generators of the SU(3) group.
 The exact analytical expressions of the three dispersive energy bands and the associated eigenstates for arbitrary choices of the system parameters are provided.
 We discussed inversion symmetry, time-reversal symmetry, and some special chiral symmetry of the Hamiltonian.
 The system lacks full chiral symmetry, however, we find three different kinds of topological phase transitions while tuning the NN and NNN hopping terms.
 The topological phase transitions are characterized by the two bulk topological invariants, namely the Zak phase and the sub-lattice winding number.
-We established the bulk-boundary condition by computing the Zak phases ($\phi_\lambda )$ for all the bands along with the boundary modes in the open boundary condition.
+We established the bulk-boundary correspondence by computing the Zak phases ($\phi_\lambda )$ for all the bands along with the boundary modes in the open boundary condition.
 The quantized change in two out of three Zak phases $ \phi_1 + \phi_3$ changing from $ \phi_1 + \phi_3 = 0 \leftrightarrow 2 \pi $ as well as $ \phi_1 + \phi_3 = 0 \leftrightarrow \pi \leftrightarrow 2\pi$ characterize these topological phase transitions.
 We proposed a new topological invariant, the sub-lattice winding number which also characterizes the topological phase transitions.
 The exact analytical expressions of the sub-lattice winding number revealed that $\nu^{\alpha} $ changes from $ \nu^{\alpha} = 0 \leftrightarrow 2 $ as well as $ \nu^{\alpha} = 0 \leftrightarrow 1 \leftrightarrow 2 $ across the topological phase transitions.
-The simple analytical method of calculating the sub-lattice winding number may help in understanding the topological phases of systems without chiral symmetry.
+The simple analytical method of calculating the sub-lattice winding number and its success in establishing the bulk-boundary correspondence in the inversion asymmetric system may help understand the bulk-boundary correspondence in systems without chiral and inversion symmetry.

 We would like to thank Bashab Dey and SK Firoz Islam for the useful discussion.
 S.V. acknowledges financial support from the Institute for Basic Science in the Republic of Korea through the project IBS-R024-D1.